Nebraska community action agencies.

 Another resource similar to above is THRIVES.
 This will also assist homeless individuals and families to obtain suitable and safe housing.
 People supported will participate in intensive case management to enhance their skills for self-sufficiency, and help them find a job.
 The goal is to secure and maintain permanent housing for the client.

 The Nebraska Homeless Assistance Program (NHAP) can provide financial assistance and cash grants to qualifying individuals and families.
 Those who qualify may receive one month partial payment of a security or utility deposit, past due rent or mortgage or a utility bill.
 Along with the partial financial assistance for your housing costs, your local agency provides one on one support and case management to the client.
 This includes intervention which is used during a crisis to solve problems that contribute to homelessness and help people obtain self sufficiency.
+There are other eviction prevention programs in Nebraska as well.

 Holiday assistance is available in Nebraska.
 Most of the resources are organized by volunteers, local businesses and community groups.
 Agencies and people donate materials, time, food, toys, coats and more.
 A number of seasonal holiday projects are offered, especially at Christmas and Thanksgiving.